brittanyrw/emojiscreen/README.md

 Below are instructions for how to contribute to this project.
 Read through the contribution guidelines before opening a Pull Request on this project.

 ## Hacktoberfest Note
-Due to Hacktoberfest, this project started experiencing a lot of activity!
-To manage the amount of contributions to this project, we are now only accepting Pull Requests that are closing Issues.
+To manage the amount of contributions to this project, we are now only accepting Pull Requests that are closing Issues for adding/updating features.

 Therefore, if you would like to add to this project, please follow these steps:

 * [Find an Issue](https://github.com/brittanyrw/emojiscreen/issues) that you would like to complete.
-Make sure the Issue does not have a `needs review` label.
-This label means that the Issue has been added by someone that is not a maintainer and has not been approved yet.
-* If someone is already assigned an Issue or has already commented inside of the Issue, please move on to another Issue.
-If the Issue has not been assigned and there are no comments yet, comment inside of the Issue stating that you would like to work on that item.
+* If someone is already assigned an Issue, please move on to another Issue.
+If the Issue has not been assigned, comment inside of the Issue stating that you would like to work on that item.
 * Wait for confirmation from the maintainers before working on the Issue.
 * After you recieve confirmation, complete the Issue and submit a Pull Request.

 ### We will add Issues to this project throughout the month but there will be many times where there are no Issues avaliable.
 When that happens, we ask that you move on to another project for Hacktoberfest.

 Please do not submit Pull Requests unless you have been assigned an Issue to complete.
 Thanks!

-We will accept contributions for new movies and shows that are not listed as an Issue after Hacktoberfest is over or when activity has slowed down again.

 ## Other Contribution Guidelines